3lvir4/aoc2023/README.md

 (didn't expected it to be the opposite, it still was funny tho)
 - So for the first part, I used my first approach and built an alternative  solution which was way better performance wise
+- The second part was easier but took time to decide if i was going for full interval manipulations or just turning on my computer for a whole weekday and wait
+- My favorite day yet.